 Then they went for “computer glitch”:

 “It’s only a temporary authorization, not an actual charge, and that might not be the final amount.
-It’ll clear up in a couple days.”
+It’ll clear up in a couple of days.”

 I could see where this was going, so I asked him if he was recording the call.
-When he affirmed, I told him that I was formally notifying FIA Card Services of an unauthorized use of my credit card, and that any fraud would be their problem.
+When he affirmed, I told him that I was formally notifying FIA Card Services of an unauthorized use of my credit card and that any fraud would be their problem.
 As you might expect, he was cool with that.
-Apparently the call center script doesn’t have any tripwires for customers slinging words like “theft” or “crime” or “fraud”.
+Apparently, the call center script doesn’t have any tripwires for customers slinging words like “theft” or “crime” or “fraud”.
 I had no desire to get to know the supervisor on duty that night, either.

 Our daughter was home from college, so we had plenty of activity in the house.
 I dropped this problem and we resumed surfing our usual routine.
 I even used that Amex card the following Wednesday with no problems.